 Commercial vs ruggedized Ethernet switches and routers.
 What’s the difference?

-EVERYTHING ETHERNET BLOG: We’re often approached by companies who have designed a prototype system composed of networks sensors, cameras, GPS systems, and other elements with compute platforms over Ethernet.
+ETHERNET EVERYWHERE BLOG: We’re often approached by companies who have designed a prototype system composed of networks sensors, cameras, GPS systems, and other elements with compute platforms over Ethernet.
 These prototypes often use commercial-grade Ethernet switches.
 Sometimes they use the enclosure, sometimes they pull the components out of the enclosure and try to jerry-rig the switch components in some sort of fashion.
 What they soon find out, however, is that these commercial-grade switches (and other commercial-grade componentry) do not stand up the rigorous environmental factors that mobile military and aerospace applications almost always run in to.

 So, they ask, how is a MIL-STD Ethernet switch different?
 Why should they spend the additional money on it or how can they justify the added expense to their superiors or purchasing agents?
 To help define those differences, here a quick list of how commercial Ethernet switches vary from MIL-STD Ethernet switches.